CAMBODIA COUNTRY GUIDE

 While Cambodia does have its own national currency, the riel, the nation is highly dollarized in practice.

 The Cambodian riel was issued back in 1980 and was a free-floating currency at first.
-Since the 2000s, it has maintained a loose peg of roughly 4,000 to the US dollar, rarely fluctuating by more than a few percentage points.
+Since back in the 2000s, it maintained a loose peg of roughly 4,000 to the US dollar, rarely fluctuating by more than a few percentage points.

 Nearly every major transaction is made in US dollars though.
 If you’re buying more a snack or two at a convenience store, you probably won’t be using riel.
 Let alone if you’re purchasing real estate in Cambodia.